 China’s real estate sector

-With the real estate market scenario improving in China, the dry bulk shipping companies to watch are DryShips Inc. (DRYS), Diana Shipping Inc. (DSX), Knightsbridge Tankers Ltd. (VLCCF), Navios Maritime Partners LP (NMM), and Eagle Bulk Shipping Inc. (EGLE).
-The Guggenheim Shipping ETF (or SEA) tracks the shipping companies.
+The poor real estate market is a negative for dry bulk shipping companies like DryShips Inc. (DRYS), Diana Shipping Inc. (DSX), Knightsbridge Tankers Ltd. (VLCCF), Navios Maritime Partners LP (NMM), Eagle Bulk Shipping Inc. (EGLE), and the Guggenheim Shipping ETF (SEA).